adl/hoaf/README.md

 - supports state-labeled omega-automata.
 - supports different types of acceptance conditions, preferably in a way that is easy to extend.
 - supports transition-based acceptance.
 - consider new lines as any other white-space characters, i.e., as token separators.
 All the examples below should work even after newlines have been removed or moved around (this typically happens if you copy/paste an automaton into a mailer that reformats paragraphs).
-A use case for not using any newline is when compiling results from experiments into a file, with one automaton per line (and maybe other measurments if that is a CSV file), for easier filtering with line-oriented tools such as grep/cut/sed.
+A use case for not using any newline is when compiling results from experiments into a file, with one automaton per line (and maybe other measurements if that is a CSV file), for easier filtering with line-oriented tools such as grep/cut/sed.
 - supports streams of omega-automata (i.e., multiple automata can be concatenated together and processed in batch).